 - Do we have family members living in other countries/ continents?
 Can you spot that continent on the world map? - Do we have friends from other countries or continents?
 Can you spot that continent on the - world map? - Do any of us use or know a salutation/greeting in another language?
-Which region/country is that language from? - •-Do any of us like a dish from a different-culture/country? - Have any of us travelled to another country?
+Where did that language originate? - Do any of us like a dish from a different culture/country? - Have any of us travelled to another country?